whs/libthai-cffi/README.md

 (you may want to write this in your requirements.txt)

-## Contributing
+## Developing

-To contribute to this project:

-1. Fork and clone this repository
+This project is [unmaintained](http://unmaintained.tech/).
+You may use it, but issues and pull requests might be ignored.

-2. Run `python setup.py develop`
+1. Run `python setup.py develop`
-3. Run `pip install pre-commit && pre-commit install`
+2. Run `pip install pre-commit && pre-commit install`
-4. Start hacking
+3. Start hacking
-5. Run test: `python setup.py test`
+4. Run test: `python setup.py test`
-6. Commit.
+5. Commit.
 Pre-commit will warn if you have any changes.
-7. Submit pull request on GitHub
-8. Make sure Travis tests pass.

 ## License